Which is the difference between microcement and polished concrete?

 Close fight, but finally, the difference between microcement and polished concrete seems to have a clear winner: ready-to-use microcement, don’t you think so?

 Final Round, KO.
 Do you know our microcement material calculator?
-Do you want to know which material needs your project and how much will be the ideal?

 If you didn’t know it, we introduce it you.
-CEMENTEC has developed a calculator to estimate the materials that you need to carry out your projects and renovations applying microcement and thus, prepare a customized budget.
+Cementec has developed a calculator to estimate the materials that you need to carry out your projects and renovations applying microcement and thus, prepare a customized budget.

 Create your roadmap quickly and easily.
 Be sure to try it!